 While our technology to help detect and track potentially disastrous weather has immensely improved, the names, not so much.
-Check out the list of hurricane names for the 2018 Atlantic Hurricane Season.
+Check out the list of names for this upcoming hurricane season.

 You can read more about the names and their previous history here.
 Ever wonder why storm names are recycled?
 “The only time that there is a change in the list is if a storm is so deadly or costly that the future use of its name on a different storm would be inappropriate for reasons of sensitivity,'' states the National Hurricane Center.